jamespeapen/cs232/homework03/homework03.md

 1. `stat`: 14008 bytes
 2. `mystery -h` displays a help message
+3. `-s` outputs 100 numbers in ascending order
-3. `-n`: sets a port number
+4. `-p`: sets a port number
-4. mystery sends output to the specified port
+5. mystery sends output to the specified port unordered
+6. mystery shows error messages if an unavailable socket is assigned to its output.
+7. bug: assigning a string to the port number does not produce an error
+8. `-n` sets a number of output lines
+9. `-e` sets a seed and outputs numbers without sorting them
-5. `file`: Executable and Linkable Format file (ELF) 64-bit executable, LSB executable, dynamically linked, for GNU/Linux 2.6.32
+10. `file`: Executable and Linkable Format file (ELF) 64-bit executable, LSB executable, dynamically linked, for GNU/Linux 2.6.32
-6. mystery is dynamically linked which means that it needs external components to run.
+11. mystery is dynamically linked which means that it needs external components to run.
 These were found with ldd
-6. `readelf`:
+12. `readelf`:
 	 - Class: ELF-64
 	 - version: 1
-	 - Type: Executable
+	 - Type: Executable program
 	 - OS: UNIX-System V
-	 - entry point address: 0x400b80
+	 - entry point address: 0x400b80 - first instructions of the program are executed here
-	 - header size: 64bytes
+	 - header size: 64bytes - size of metadata information
-7. `ldd`: mystery depends on linux-vsdo.so.1 and libc.so.6 to run
+13. `ldd`: mystery depends on linux-vsdo.so.1 and libc.so.6 to run
-7. mystery shows error messages if an unavailable socket is assigned to its output.
+14. mystery shows error messages if an unavailable socket is assigned to its output.

 ## Citations

  - https://unix.stackexchange.com/questions/42696/mystery-of-binary-files